-The City of Sedona has the desired goal to not only make City facilities ADA compliant, but ADA friendly.
-Listed below are some of the projects the City has undertaken in recent years to improve access towards those with disabilities:
+The city has a goal to not only make city facilities ADA compliant, but ADA friendly.
+Listed below are some of the projects the city has undertaken to improve access for persons with disabilities:

 - Posse Grounds Park ADA improvements

 - Other park accessibility improvements

 - Solicitation for input regarding Accessibility and Condition of Sidewalks and Pedestrian Ways [PDF]

 - Sidewalk-Curb cut complaint or Assistance Request Form [PDF]

 - U.S. Department of Justice ADA home page